snnajieze/Tech_Writing/devops/how-to-setup-ci-cd-pipeline-on-shared-hosting-using-github-actions.md

 ### Step 1: Generate SSH Key on the Server

-The SSH is not enabled on Namecheap cPanel by default and you need to enable it to be able to follow this guild.
+SSH is not enabled on Namecheap cPanel by default, and you need to enable it to be able to follow this guide.

 From the cPanel, under **Exclusive for Namecheap Customers**, click on **Manage Shell** then you will enable the SSH as shown bellow:
 ![How to enable ssh on Namecheap shared hosting](../images/how-to-enable-ssh-on-namecheap-shared-hosting.png)